 Broadlawns Medical Center utilizes the most state of-the art screening and diagnostic tools available for early detection of breast cancer.

 What is a mammogram?

 A mammogram is a low-dose x-ray used to examine the breasts to help detect breast cancer.
 A certified mammographer takes x-ray images of the breast and a board certified radiologist examines the images to look for any abnormalities.
 Broadlawns offers both screening and diagnostic mammography as well as ultrasound and/or stereotactic needle-guided biopsy/aspiration to evaluate the breast.

 When should I have a mammogram?

-Regular mammograms are an important part of preventative healthcare for women.
+Regular mammograms are an important part of preventative healthcare.
 It is recommended that women age 40 and older get yearly mammograms.
 Those at an increased risk due to family history or other factors should talk to their primary care provider about screening earlier.

 Mammograms do not require a doctor’s referral.
 Most insurance plans cover the cost of a mammogram, and free or low-cost mammograms are available for individuals with limited income or no insurance.

 Early detection is key